KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

-To provide *Vulkan* capability to the *macOS*, *iOS*, and *tvOS* platforms, **MoltenVK** uses *Apple's* publicly available API's, including *Metal*. **MoltenVK** does **_not_** use any private or undocumented API calls or features, so your app will be compatible with all standard distribution channels, including *Apple's App Store*.
+To provide *Vulkan* capability to the *macOS*, *iOS*, and *tvOS* platforms, **MoltenVK** uses *Apple's* publicly available API's, including *Metal*. **MoltenVK** does **_not_** use any private or undocumented API calls or features unless configured to do so at build time, so your app will be compatible with all standard distribution channels, including *Apple's App Store*.

 <a name="install"></a>